What was Roger Ebert's Net Worth?

 Career

 In 1968, Ebert also began working at the University of Chicago as an adjunct lecturer, teaching a class on film in the evenings.
 He continued writing for the Sun-Times as a film critic and received more and more praise for his critical reviews.
 In 1975, he received the Pulitzer Prize for Criticism.
-In 1986, while maintaining his role at the Sun-Times, he also replaced critic Rex Reed as the New York Post chief film reviewer.
+In 1986, while maintaining his role at the Sun-Times, he also replaced critic Rex Reed as the New York Post's chief film reviewer.
 More and more newspapers around the country also began to syndicate his reviews.
 By 2007, his reviews were syndicated in over 200 newspapers in the United States and abroad.

 In addition to writing, Ebert also worked in television.
 In 1975, he worked with Gene Siskel to co-host a weekly film review television show called "Sneak Previews."
 The show aired initially locally in Chicago and then was later picked up for national syndication on PBS.
 The duo became well-known for their thumbs up/thumbs down review summaries of films, trademarking the phrase "Two Thumbs Up."
 In 1982, they launched another show called "At the Movies With Gene Siskel & Roger Ebert."
-In 1986, the renamed the show to "Siskel & Ebert & the Movies" and moved the show to be part of the Walt Disney Company.
+In 1986, the show was renamed "Siskel & Ebert & the Movies" and moved to be part of the Walt Disney Company.
 After Siskel's death, the show was retitled to "Roger Ebert & the Movies" and used a number of rotating co-hosts like Martin Scorsese and Janet Maslin before it was again renamed to "At the Movies with Ebert & Roeper," when columnist Richard Roeper became the permanent co-host.

 Because of his prominence as a famed film critic and reviewer, Ebert was afforded a number of exciting opportunities throughout his career.
-In 2000, Ebert interviewed President Bill Clinton at The White House where the two discussed their love of movies and some of their favorite films and actors.
-In 2005, Ebert also became the first film critic to ever receive a star on the Hollywood Walk of Fame.
+In 2000, Ebert interviewed President Bill Clinton at The White House, where the two discussed their love of movies and some of their favorite films and actors.
+In 2005, Ebert also became the first film critic ever to receive a star on the Hollywood Walk of Fame.

 In 2008, Ebert ended his association with the "At The Movies" program.
 In 2009, he was made an honorary life member of the Directors Guild of America.
 Ebert's final film review was published in March of 2013 for the film "To The Wonder."
 A couple of post-humous reviews were published following his death in 2013.